 The so-called Republican Party, though extensive, is more or less a walking corpse.
 Its dominant figure is a traitor who will eventually be indicted for numerous crimes.
 Thousands of former Republicans have renounced the party in disgust.
 They and millions of other citizens are desperate for the kind of honorable, constructive leadership that once made this nation strong.
 Sitting Republican officials, knowing they’re in trouble, are trying desperately to retain parity at the ballot box by procedural means.

 Whereas Democrats are poorly positioned to increase their hold in Republican territory, a third party geared to draw off votes from the beleaguered Republicans (while avoiding direct competition with the Democrats) would have a much easier time.
-Given the right mix of ideas, a new third party could appeal to unaligned voters, thrive where Democrats aren’t competitive, and attracts scads of anti-Trump Republicans now exiled to a political no-mans-land.
+Given the right mix of ideas, a new third party could appeal to unaligned voters, thrive where Democrats aren’t competitive, and attract scads of anti-Trump Republicans now exiled to a political no-mans-land.

 If the effort sounds daunting, note that just a handful of third-party victories would consign Republicans to a minority status on the national stage.
 Americans must stop whining about how hard it is to start a new party and get busy.
 One of our major parties is bankrupt.
 The nation urgently needs an alternative.
 Even a small wedge party could upend the bipartisan stalemate that perennially grips Congress.
 A third party, by introducing new ideas, would produce ideological innovation in the other parties, too.